A webinar, short for ‘web-based seminar’, is an online presentation, meeting, or workshop that allows individuals or groups to interact in real time.

 Secondly, remind them of the upcoming seminar.

 Marketers usually agree that the best times to send event reminder emails are a week before, an hour before, and 5 minutes before.

-One week before encourages the registrants to mark the date in their calendar for the next week.
+One week before, encourage the registrants to mark the date in their calendar for the next week.

 9. Run the webinar

-It’s time to host.
+It’s time to host your live webinar.
 Get ready and familiar with the number of attendees you’ll be dealing with.

 10. Follow up!

 Now that the webinar is over, you need to follow up on it.

 If you were recording the webinar, make sure to send the recording to people who have registered but couldn’t attend.